rmakhoebe/Customer-Behavior-Analysis-with-SQL/README.md

 Sales contains the sales transactions.
 Which is the products the customer bought and when they bought it.
 Members table contains information about customers who are part of Danny's Diner loyalty program and their join date Menu table has names of the items that DAnny sells in his restaurant

+Applied Skills
+Window Functions
+CTEs
+Aggregations
+JOINs
+Write scripts to generate basic reports that can be run every period